tobbel/tobbel.github.io/projects/index.md

 ---

 - [SteamWorld: Heist](http://steamworldgames.com/heist/) — Upcoming sequel to [SteamWorld: Dig](http://steamworldgames.com/dig/).
 We're sweating away trying to make this a worthy follow-up.
 - [Fingu](http://ipkl.gu.se/english/Research/research_projects/codac/fingu) — Another existing game I've worked with updating.
-Interesting educational product teaching small children count.
+Interesting educational product teaching small children how to count.
 - [SteamWorld: Dig](http://steamworldgames.com/dig/) — The game that really put [Image & Form](http://www.imageform.se) on the map as an indie game developer.
 Proud to have worked on this game.
 - [Anthill](http://anthillgame.com/) — Worked on two expansions for this neat little iOS game, our gem with a million copies sold.
 - [Hugo Troll Race](http://en.wikipedia.org/wiki/Hugo_Troll_Race) — Worked a couple of months on the back end of this project.
 Did not do that much, but worked as a great introduction to our internal framework.